rishav

 I’m Rishav, an engineer at heart driven by the challenge of building machine learning systems that work reliably at scale.
 I’m currently at Mila, where my research focuses on real-time and explainable reinforcement learning.
 My long-term goal is to develop trustworthy systems that can learn efficiently from feedback, moving beyond today’s models that need millions of samples for even basic tasks.

-Before Mila, I co-founded Offside, where I built and scaled the product to 100k users and raised $300k from top-tier VCs and angels.
-Earlier, I spent two enriching years at DFKI in Germany, developing real-time vision algorithms for precision farming—here’s a glimpse of that work: Spot Spraying for Precision Agriculture.
+Before Mila, I co-founded Offside, where I built and scaled the product to 100k users.
+It was a great experience trying to build something from ground up and also exposed me to areas (marketing, GTM, UX) which I might not have been able to get into given my tech heavy background.
+Even before that, I ~2 years at DFKI in Germany, developing real-time vision algorithms for precision farming—here’s a glimpse of that work: Spot Spraying for Precision Agriculture.
 I graduated from BITS Pilani in 2020 with a degree in Computer Science.

 Research Interests

-My current research focuses on Offline RL problems, particularly explainability and adaptive regularization.
-My broader research interests are in:
+My current research at Mila has focused on Offline RL, particularly explainability and adaptive regularization.
+Going ahead and given my long term goals, my broad research interests (long term) are in:

 -